 Steve Heller’s work is familiar to anyone driving from Kingston to Woodstock.
 His shop is off Rte 28.
 Photo by Kenneth Gabrielsen

-When a noted Boiceville artist had a heart attack, seamless, advanced care got him back to creating robots, rocket ships and roadsters.
+Seamless, advanced care gets Boiceville artist back to creating robots, rocket ships and roadsters.

 When a blood test indicated he was having a heart attack, the Emergency Department staff prepped him and put him in an ambulance to go to Westchester Medical Center.
 “By that time, I was freaked out,” he remembers.